quay/claircore/docs/getting_started/libvuln_usage.md

 }
 ```

 In the above example LibIndex is used to generate a claircore.IndexReport.
-The index report is then scanned by LibVuln and a subsequent vulnerability report identifying any vulnerabilities affecting the image is returned.
+The index report is then provided to LibVuln and a subsequent vulnerability report identifying any vulnerabilities affecting the manifest is returned.

 ### Updates API
-LibVuln by default manages a set of long running updaters responsible for continually fetching new advisory contents and loading into into its database.
-The Updates API allows the a client to view and manipulate aspects of the update operations updaters perform.
+By default, LibVuln manages a set of long running updaters responsible for periodically fetching and loading new advisory contents into its database.
+The Updates API allows the a client to view and manipulate aspects of the update operations that updaters perform.

-In this getting started guide we will only cover the two methods most interesting to new users.
-Any futher investigation of the Updates API is a effort left to the reader.
+In this getting started guide, we will only cover the two methods most interesting to new users.

 #### UpdateOperations
-Provides a list of recent update operations performed by implemented updaters.
+This API provides a list of recent update operations performed by implemented updaters.
 The UpdateOperation slice returned will be sorted by latest timestamp descending.
 ```go
 ops, err := lib.UpdateOperations(ctx)